vascodex51/EDAPGui/docs/Calibration.md

 ![CalibrationStationServices.png](../screen/CalibrationStationServices.png)

 ### Navigation Panel
+Note: Appears the Nav Panel changes per ship, so increase the region for each new ship and eventually all ships will be covered.
+It should work out okay and will prevent having to redo every time you switch ships.
 1. Open Navigation Panel.
 2. Draw a rectangle from the top left corner of the nav panel to the bottom right corner.